danvk/source-map-explorer/README.md

     ```
     source-map-explorer --html foo.min.js > tree.html
     ```
+* `--file filename`: output HTML to specified file.
+Parent directories will be created if not exist
+    ```
+    source-map-explorer foo.min.js --file sme-results/tree.html
+    ```
 * `-m`, `--only-mapped`: exclude "unmapped" bytes from the output.
 This will result in total counts less than the file size.

 * `--replace`, `--with`: The paths in source maps sometimes have artifacts that are difficult to get rid of.
 These flags let you do simple find & replaces on the paths.
 For example: